Tour du Mont Blanc Camping – The Ultimate Guide

 Also, because I had NO concept of how far a meter or kilometer was, I have included the height gain/loss in meters/feet each day and how far the distance is in kilometers/miles.

 This itinerary is Anti-Clockwise and starts in Les Houches.
 I am only going to list camping options for accommodations unless there isn’t an available campground.
+If you’re hoping to stay in hotels the whole time, this isn’t the itinerary for you.

 For a 1 page printable itinerary, download here.

-11 Day TMB Itinerary
+11 Day Tour du Mont Blanc Camping Itinerary

 Tour du Mont Blanc Camping Itinerary download